 - 1. Recognize legal issues as they arise; - 2.
-Apply basic rules of law to business situations; - 3.
-Communicate effectively with lawyers and regulators; - 4.
+Apply basic rules of law to international business situations; - 3.
+Communicate effectively with lawyers and regulators both within Canada and abroad; - 4.
 Design business practices and transactions to help avoid legal problems; - 5.
-Have a general understanding of the law as it applies in business situations.
+Have a general understanding of the law as it applies in international business situations.